- Affective Computing

-Rosalind W. Picard is a scientist and engineer, member of the faculty of MIT's Media Lab, founder and director of the Affective Computing research group at the MIT Media Lab, founding faculty chair of MIT's MindHandHeart Initiative, and a faculty member of the MIT Center for Neurobiological Engineering.
-She has co-founded two companies: Affectiva (now part of Smart Eye) providing emotion AI technologies now used by more than 25% of the Global Fortune 500, and Empatica, providing wearable sensors and analytics to improve health.
-Starting from inventions by Picard and her team, Empatica created the first AI-based smart watch cleared by FDA (in Neurology for monitoring seizures), which is now helping alert to bring potentially life-saving help for people with epilepsy.
+Rosalind W. Picard is a scientist, inventor, and engineer, member of the faculty of MIT's Media Lab, founder and director of the Affective Computing research group at the MIT Media Lab, founding faculty chair of MIT's MindHandHeart Initiative, and a faculty member of the MIT Center for Neurobiological Engineering.
+She has co-founded two companies: Affectiva (now part of Smart Eye), providing emotion AI technologies now used by more than 25% of the Global Fortune 500, and Empatica, providing wearable sensors and analytics to improve health.
+Starting from inventions by Picard and her team, Empatica created the first AI-based smart watch cleared by FDA (in Neurology for monitoring seizures), helping alert to bring potentially life-saving help for people with epilepsy.

 Picard has authored or co-authored more than 350 peer-reviewed scientific articles spanning affective computing, artificial intelligence, digital health - especially for psychiatry and neurology, human-computer interaction, machine learning and pattern analysis, and wearable sensors.
 She is a recipient of several “best paper” prizes encompassing work on machine learning with multiple models (with Minka, Pattern Recognition 1998), a best theory paper prize for affect in human learning (with Kort and Reilly, ICALT 2001), a best paper prize for work with facial expressions (with McDuff, Kaliouby, and Demirdjian, Face&Gesture 2013), a best paper for an automated AI conversation coach (with Hoque et al, UBICOMP 2013) and a best paper for machine learning in health (with Jaques, Taylor, Nosakhare, Sano, NIPS ML for healthcare 2016).
 Picard's paper (with Healey, IEEE Trans. on ITS 2005) measuring stress in Boston drivers was recognized as the journal's "best paper of the decade 2000-2009."

-In 2005, she was named a Fellow of the IEEE for contributions to image and video analysis and affective computing.
+In 2005, she was named a Fellow of the IEEE for "contributions to image and video analysis and affective computing."
 In 2015, CNN named her one of seven "Tech Superheroes to Watch."
-In 2019 she was named a Fellow of the Association for the Advancement of Affective Computing.
+In 2019 she was named a Fellow of the Association for the Advancement of Affective Computing, and in 2021 she was named a Fellow of the Association for Computing Machinery for "contributions to physiological signal sensing for individual health and wellbeing."
 Picard has been honored with dozens of distinguished and named lectureships and other international awards.
 She is an elected member of the National Academy of Engineering, one of the highest professional honors accorded an engineer, recognizing her contributions to "affective computing and wearable computing."
+While there is no Nobel prize in computer science (as computer science did not exist when Alfred Nobel set up his prizes), in 2022, she received the "Lombardy è Ricerca" prize, called the Lombardy "Nobel" Prize by many people internationally.
 She is a popular speaker with national and international audiences, has given over 150 invited keynote talks, and delivered a TEDx talk viewed by over 2 million.

 Picard has served on numerous international and national science and engineering program committees, editorial boards, and review panels.
-She serves on the board of advisors for Scientific American and is an advisor for the new ACM Transactions on Computing for Healthcare.
-Past service also includes the Advisory Committee for the National Science Foundation's (NSF's) division of Computers in Science and Engineering (CISE), the Advisory Board for the Georgia Tech College of Computing, and the Editorial Boards of User Modeling and User-Adapted Interaction: The Journal of Personalization Research and of the IEEE Transactions on Pattern Analysis and Machine Intelligence.
+She currently serves as an invited editor for a new series for the New England Journal of Medicine, as an advisor for the ACM Transactions on Computing for Healthcare, Cell.com Med Journal, the IEEE Open Access Journal of Engineering in Medicine and Biology, and as a guest-editor for a special issue on ethics for IEEE Transactions on Affective Computing.
+Past service also includes the Advisory Committee for the National Science Foundation's (NSF's) division of Computers in Science and Engineering (CISE), the Advisory Board for the Georgia Tech College of Computing, and the Editorial Boards of User Modeling and User-Adapted Interaction: The Journal of Personalization Research and the IEEE Transactions on Pattern Analysis and Machine Intelligence.